imsdev/ims-java-jmp/README.md

 The following configuration steps might require the assistance of a system programmer.

 1. The IMS Universal drivers (`imsudb.jar` and `imsutm.jar`) provided through the Java On Demand Feature FMID must be installed during the SMP/E process.
-  * The two jars included in the project are for version 14 of IMS.
 2. The location for the Java Virtual Machine (JVM) and the IMS Java native code (`libT2DLI.so`) must be specified by using either the `//STDENV DD` statement in a JCL to set Java environment variables and options, or by specifying the settings in the DFSJVMEV member of the IMS PROCLIB data set to specify the settings.
 For more information, see [DFSJVMEV (JVM environment settings member)](https://www.ibm.com/support/knowledgecenter/en/SSEPH2_14.1.0/com.ibm.ims14.doc.sdg/ims_dfsjvmev_proclib.htm) in IBM Knowledge Center.
 3. The location of the .jar files for the IMS Universal drivers and the Java applications must be specified by setting Java environment variables and options in a `//STDENV DD` statement or by modifying the DFSJVMMS member in the IMS PROCLIB data set.